antonioribeiro/google2fa/README.md

 ## Generating QRCodes

-The securer way of creating QRCode is to do it yourself or using a library.
+The more secure way of creating QRCode is to do it yourself or using a library.
 First you have to install a QR code generator e.g. BaconQrCode, as stated above, then you just have to generate the QR code url using:

 ```php
 $qrCodeUrl = $google2fa->getQRCodeUrl(